-Students are required to set up and maintain their profile information within the CALUNIVERSITY Student Portal (http://myportal.caluniversity.edu).
+Students are required to set up and maintain their profile information within the CIU Student Portal (http://myportal.caluniversity.edu).
 It is the responsibility of the student to ensure that the information within the student profile is accurate and current.
 Also, where applicable, materials will be shipped to the address on the student profile.
 CIU is not responsible for shipments or correspondence sent to the incorrect shipping address or e-mail address.
-All e-mail correspondence to students will be sent from the staff or faculty's CIU's email address to the e-mail address listed on the student profile.
+All e-mail correspondence to students will be sent from the staff or faculty's CIU's email address to the student's CIU e-mail address listed on the student profile.
 Faculty personal email addresses are not permitted to be used with students.
-Any staff or faculty who have CIU issued phones must use them in communication with students and the phone number must be listed on their email signatures for students to contact them during office hours.